CLFlix/KuroBot/README.md

 ### ?points

 Shows the player how many points this chatter has.
+Every chatter gains points through this little formula: `round(message_length / 4)`.
+There's also a cooldown of 5 seconds, so chatters aren't able to spam for points.

+### ?leaderboard

+Shows the top 3 point earners.
+Alias: `?lb`